-- How do I submit my story or poem?
+- How do I submit my story idea?

-Is there a fee for submitting my story or poem?
+Is there a fee for submitting my story?

 No. There is no submission fee.

-- Will I receive payment for my story or poem?
+- Will I receive payment for my story?

 Yes.
-We pay $100 per story accepted for publication and $50 for each poem accepted for publication.
+We pay $100 if your story is accepted for publication.
 Payment is sent 30 days after the release date.
 Authors are also provided with a copy of the book.

 - Will I be asked to sign a contract?

-If your story or poem is selected for publication, you will sign a standard agreement that allows us to publish your story or poem and to publish it again in any future title or product.
+If your story is selected for publication, you will sign a standard agreement that allows us to publish your story and to publish it again in any future title or product.
 A one-year period of exclusivity is requested, however, copyright is retained by the author at all times.

 How soon can I expect to hear about my submission?

-If my story or poem is selected, will I have an opportunity to review it before publication?
+If my story is selected, will I have an opportunity to review it before publication?

 Writers will be consulted on all significant editing done on their stories and will have the opportunity to proofread the final edited version for minor errors such as typos.
 Significant changes to the text cannot be made, except at the editor’s discretion.